sigurdkampevold/media_mood/index.markdown

 <div>
     <blockquote>
         I was glad to see him, and I'd like to think he was glad to see me.
-        <cite> L. Kennedy </cite>
+        <cite> <br>L. Kennedy </cite>
      </blockquote>
 </div>

 On the other hand, the above quotation receives a compound score of $0.8176$, which is reasonable as it contains some light, positive words.
 While these quotations show the extremes on the compound scale, the majority of quotations lie in the middle.
-For instance, the following quotation gets a score of $0.00$, and is therefore considered absoluteley neutral:
+For instance, the following quotation gets a score of $0.00$, and is therefore considered absolutely neutral:

 <div>
     <blockquote>